Grandeur Of The Seas accidents and incidents

-The vessel continued under own power to Bahamas.
-The remainder of the voyage was canceled.
+The vessel continued under own power to the Bahamas.
+The remainder of the voyage was cancelled.
 All passengers were flown from Freeport, Bahamas, back to their points of residence.
-USCG Miami diverted 3 cutters and a HC-144 aircraft to respond to the emergency.
+USCG Miami diverted 3 cutters and an HC-144 aircraft to respond to the emergency.
 The Carnival cruise ship Carnival Sensation was also standing by to assist if needed.
 Royal Caribbean chartered all 11 flights to fly passengers back to Baltimore from Freeport.

 Next 6 scheduled cruises (in June, plus a July sailing) were cancelled.
 The ship returned to service on July 12, 2013.

-As compensation, all passengers from the May 24 cruise received full refund, plus a free Royal Caribbean cruise certificate.
-Booked passengers booked on the May 31 sailing received full refund, plus 50% off future Royal Caribbean cruise certificates.
-Booked passengers on other canceled voyages received full refund, plus 25% off future Royal Caribbean cruise certificates.
-During the “fire cruise”, all purchased drink packages were also fully refunded, and the specialty coffee was complimentary for all passengers.
+As compensation, all passengers from the May 24 cruise received a full refund, plus a free Royal Caribbean cruise certificate.
+Booked passengers booked on the May 31 sailing received a full refund, plus 50% off future Royal Caribbean cruise certificates.
+Booked passengers on other cancelled voyages received a full refund, plus 25% off future Royal Caribbean cruise certificates.
+During the “fire cruise”, all purchased drink packages were also fully refunded, and the speciality coffee was complimentary for all passengers.

 |28 November 2012||Structural and Technical Issues|

-On November 28, 2012, the ship was on a Transatlantic cruise repositioning from Europe to Caribbean (Venice to Miami).
+On November 28, 2012, the ship was on a Transatlantic cruise repositioning from Europe to the Caribbean (Venice to Miami).
 The ship's central deck areas suffered from a horrible smell of sewer during the entire Atlantic Ocean crossing.
-Crew was unable to resolve the issue.
+The crew was unable to resolve the issue.
 Passengers also reported an oil spill incident during the vessel’s docking in Cadiz (port to Seville, Spain).

 The polluted spot was on the starboard side (midship), under one of the lifeboats (number 7).
 Crew contained the oil spillage placing barriers around the spot and using absorbent materials.